You’re a mom. Okay, you could be a dad or a busy professional, but that would make the title too long, so I”m sticking with the mom theme.

 So what do most of us do?
 I have tried many things:

 - Crying and looking completely helpless while wearing spitup covered pajamas at 5pm when Daddypotamus gets home and asks what’s for dinner.
-Then, of course, spending way too much eating out.
+Then, of course, spending way too much eating out at a healthy restaurant.

 - Learning to eat everything cold (because who has the time to warm it up???)